 The old university buildings at Frue Plads

-The Danish University Extension (Folkeuniversitetet) offers guided tours for the general public in the old university buildings at Frue Plads, including the main building, the Senate House (Copenhagen's oldest building from around 1420) with the university prison known as the Carcer, the Refectory and the Library.
+The Danish University Extension (Folkeuniversitetet) offers Danish spoken guided tours for the general public in the old university buildings at Frue Plads, including the main building, the Senate House (Copenhagen's oldest building from around 1420) with the university prison known as the Carcer, the Refectory (placed in a cellar just as old as the Senate House), the Museum Building, and the Library Building.

 Search for "Rundvisning på Københavns Universitet" and register at the 'Folkeuniversitetet' website (In Danish)

 - Annual Commemoration where the University awards medals and confers honorary doctorates.

 - Education Day where lecturers and students can inspire each other.

 - Matriculation Ceremony where the University welcomes new students.